vaibankar/Linux-Notes/Configuring Logging/Readme.md

   ### **Understanding rsyslogd Configuration Files**

   - Like many other services on RHEL 7, the configuration for rsyslogd is not defined in just one configuration file.
 The /etc/rsyslogd.conf file is the central location where rsyslogd is configured.
 From this file, the content of the directory /etc/rsyslog.d is included.
 This directory can be populated by installing RPM packages on a server.
 When looking for specific log configuration, make sure to always consider the contents of this directory also.

       - If specific options need to be passed to the rsyslogd service on startup, you can do this by using the /etc/sysconfig/rsyslog file.
-This file by default contains one line, which reads SYSLOGD_OPTIONS.
+This file by default contains one line, which reads `SYSLOGD_OPTIONS`.
 On this line, you can specify rsyslogd startup parameters.
-The SYSLOGD_OPTIONS variable is included in the systemd configuration file that starts rsyslogd.
+The `SYSLOGD_OPTIONS` variable is included in the systemd configuration file that starts rsyslogd.
 Theoretically, you could change startup parameters in this file, as well, but that is not recommended

-   - **Understanding rsyslog.conf Sections**
+    ### **Understanding rsyslog.conf Sections**

   - The rsyslog.conf file is used to specify what should be logged and where it should be logged.
 To do this, you’ll find different sections in the configuration file:

-  - #### MODULES ####: rsyslogd is modular.
+  - `MODULES` : rsyslogd is modular.
 Modules are included to enhance the supported features in rsyslogd.

-  - #### GLOBAL DIRECTIVES ####: This section is used to specify global parameters, such as the location where auxiliary files are written or the default timestamp format.
+  - `GLOBAL DIRECTIVES` : This section is used to specify global parameters, such as the location where auxiliary files are written or the default timestamp format.

-  - #### RULES ####: This is the most important part of the rsyslog.conf file.
+  - `RULES` : This is the most important part of the rsyslog.conf file.
 It contains the rules that specify what information should be logged to which destination.

-**Understanding Facilities, Priorities, and Log Destinations**
+  ### **Understanding Facilities, Priorities, and Log Destinations**